William Harold Thornley, Private 191, Army Cyclist Corps, 53rd Welsh Div.

 Private Thornley, who was 21 years of age, only enlisted in the 53rd Welsh Division Cycle Corps on May 25th last.
 He went to the Dardanelles on July 16th and was killed on August 21st.
 His pal, Private Fred Fawkner, of Saville Street, who was in the 1/7th Battalion Cheshire Regiment (T.F.), died suddenly at Bedford a few months ago.

 Private Thornley was educated at St George’s School and attended St peter’s Sunday School.
 Before enlisting he was employed by the Macclesfield Shoe and Slipper Manufacturing Company.

 In a letter dated August 22nd, to deceased’s mother, Captain H. L. Moir stated: “I very much regret to inform you that your son, Private Thornley, of the Cyclist Corps, was killed yesterday afternoon and was buried at midnight with another of his comrades.
 The Company was busy digging trenches when suddenly a heavy artillery duel began and we were obliged to take cover, and were subject to a heavy artillery fire from the Turkish guns for nearly five hours, during which, I am sorry to say, your son was killed.
 The only consolation I can offer you is to tell you that he was killed instantaneously.
 Please accept the sincere sympathy of officers, non-commissioned officers and men in your sad loss.
 Your son died doing his duty.”

 Private William Thornley is buried in Grave Ref.
 V. D. 8 at Hill 10 Cemetery in Turkey.
-His mother requested that a cross and the following words should be added to his headstone:
+His mother asked for the inscription “AT REST” to be added to his headstone.